husney24/h-admin/README.md

 # H-Admin Dashboard

-A clean and modern admin panel I built with React vite.
-It's got everything you need to manage services, projects, teams, and track analytics - all with a nice dark/light mode that actually works properly.
+A clean and modern admin panel I built with React + Vite.
+It's got everything you need to manage services, projects, teams, and track analytics - all with a nice dark/light mode that syncs with your system theme.

 **Check it out live:** [https://h-admin-zeta.vercel.app](https://h-admin-zeta.vercel.app)